 - Element level items - these apply to specific elements.

-The tool has a range of Project Management features for agile and iterative development as well as more traditional methods including the following.
+The tool has a range of Project Management features for agile and iterative development as well as more traditional methods including those described here.

-Engineers can utilize Kanban diagrams to manage parts or all of an engineering project more agile and flexible.
-You can assign resources to various elements from use cases to deployment packages, and progress bars show each resource's percentage completion for each item.
+Engineers can utilize Kanban diagrams to manage part or all of an engineering project with more agility and flexibility.
+You can assign resources to various elements from Use Cases to Deployment Packages, and progress bars show each resource's percentage completion for each item.